Using gcloud for Virtual Machines

 • locate the Processor or Chip information

 After you have downloaded the gcloud CLI for your particular OS and CPU architecture, you will need to open a command prompt/terminal on your machines to complete the instructions that describe how to install the gcloud CLI. macOS uses the Terminal app, which can be located using Spotlight.
-Windows user can use Command.exe, which can be located by search also.
+Windows users can use Powershell.

 macOS users may need to complete some setup work before installing Google Cloud.
 First, open your Terminal.app and run the following code: